 Today, Harris is one of the only companies concentrated exclusively on developing the trusted solutions that solve the toughest technology challenges faced by businesses and governments around the world.
-Its innovative solutions are delivered through three business segments: Communication Systems, Space and Intelligence Systems, and Electronic Systems.
+Its innovative solutions are delivered through three business segments: Communication Systems, Electronic Systems, and Space and Intelligence Systems.

 The company is a proven leader in tactical communications, geospatial systems and services, air traffic management, environmental solutions, avionics and electronic warfare, and space and intelligence.
 For example, more than 700,000 soldiers worldwide trust the Harris Falcon® family of tactical radios to deliver network-centric communications for superior command and control.